isaacrankin/launch/README.md

 If these steps failed, check that you have all the dependencies installed.

-Use 'grunt clean' to delete the compiled directory and temp folder.
+Use `grunt clean` to delete the compiled directory and temp folder.

 ###Add New Vendor Libraries/Packages